philiphendry/blog/_posts/2008-05-30-quick-application-launching-in-windows-vista-and-xp.markdown

 slug: quick-application-launching-in-windows-vista-and-xp
 title: Quick Application Launching in Windows (Vista and XP)
 wordpress_id: 80
-categories:
-- Microsoft
-- Tip
+tags:
-- Vista
+- tip
-- Windows
+- windows-vista
 ---

 Here's a quick tip for launching applications with a simple keypress rather than having to hunt it down in the program files menus (although I really like the search facility in the Vista start menu!)